Aref-Shahbakhsh/DRCNN-CR/README.md

 !sort -k1,1 -k2n,2 '{the converted file name}'.bed > '{the sorted file name}'.bed
 !bedtools merge -i '{the sorted file name}'.bed -d 10 > '{the merged file name}'.bed
 ```
-# Concatenate all DNase bed files (two at the same time)
+# Concatenate all DNase bed files (two at the same time):
 ```
 !cat '{insert one of merged files names here}'.bed '{insert one of the other merged files here}'.bed | sort -k 1,1 -k2,2n | bedtools merge > '{New name for the concatenated files}'.bed
 ```